Navaneeth-Sharma/Emojify/README.md

 # Emojify
-Emojify is a fun weekend project built for purpose of learning computer vision and opencv tools.
+Emojify is a project built for purpose of learning computer vision and opencv tools.
+Basically it gives masks a filter based on the emotion of the user.
 The tech stack involves following
 - Pytorch (for building model)
 - dlib (for face detection)
 - Open CV (almost entire project)